 Cut out your three circles with scissors.

 Stack your circles on top of each other smallest to largest.
-With your circles stacked and centered, trace around your smallest and medium-sized circle.
+With your circles stacked and centered, trace around your smallest and medium-sized circles.

 On your smallest circle, sketch a simple face in pencil.
 On

-- Draw over lines with an oil pastel or crayon
+Draw over lines with oil pastel or crayon

 Use a black oil pastel or crayon to go over all of your pencil lines with big, bold strokes.
 Tip: outlining the edges of your small/medium-sized circle will help to create a distinct border between each